 2023 Nissan Leaf

 The Leaf 2023 may match the longer distances offered by the Tesla Model 3, Hyundai Kona EV, and Volkswagen ID.
-However, the Leaf certainly gets the fundamentals right and has some of the complete driver safety aids available.
+However, the Leaf certainly gets the fundamentals right and has some complete driver safety aids available.
 Read our Expert Ranking below to get an in-depth look at this year’s Leaf.

 The Nissan LEAF is expected to continue for 2023 with no change from the record.
 Credited with helping bring EV to the mainstream, Leaf is in the second generation, which debuted in 2018.
 The last update came in 2020 when Leaf obtained a lot of standard driver assistance technology.